 B. Amend the Campus Plan Table 2: Design Area Development Densities, Design Area by removing the Franklin Circle Design Area (page 51) and replacing it with the new Franklin Triangle Design Area.
-Establish a new density for the new Franklin Triangle Design Area, including the maximum allowed coverage (building footprint), the maximum allowed floor area ratio (total gross square feet), and the Design Area size (sf), as highlighted in orange in the density table below.
+Establish a new density for the new Franklin Triangle Design Area, including the maximum allowed coverage (building footprint), the maximum allowed floor area ratio (total gross square feet), and the Design Area size (sf).